Gravebird/Workin-title/README.md

 # Dependencies
 pygame==2.0.0
+These can also be installed using the requirements.txt file provided.

 # How to run
-python main.py
+The maze game can be easily run by running the main.py program.
+In the maze directory, use:
+`python main.py`

 # How to control
-User can control the momvent of the player by using either arrow keys or ASWD keys.
+User can control the momvent of the player by using either arrow keys or WASD keys.
+By holding down a key, the player will move once every second.
+By tapping a key, the player will move each press.

 The goal is to collect all 4 items in the maze.

 # AOB (Any Other Business)